Deze informatie is alleen in het Engels beschikbaar.

 Thursday 22 June 19:00 – 20:30

-Both the Monday Lectures and Thursday seminars will be in Leiden.
-Locations may change to digital sessions on some occasions depending on availability, feasibility and COVID regulations.
+Both the Tuesday Lectures and Thursday seminars will be in Leiden.
+Locations may change to digital sessions on some occasions depending on availability and feasibility

-Monday lectures: face to face, flipped classroom, location at PLNT
+Tuesday Q&As: face to face, location at PLNT

-Thursday seminars: hybrid, seminars, location at Leyden Academy.
+Thursday seminars: hybrid, location at Leyden Academy on Vitality and Ageing

 This course is worth 5 ECTS, which means the total course load equals 140 hours: